Experimental evidence for strong emergent correlations between particles in a switching trap

 \paragraph{Experimental setup. --} {We first note that, ideally, one would like to perform the experiment with all the particles in a {\it single} switching harmonic trap.
-However, this is not possible because all of the particles will align on the laser beam optical axis leading to extremely unstable situation induced by the particle repulsion and by radiation pressure which pushes the particles out of the trap center.
-To circumvent this problem, we will consider $N$ traps, each containing one particle and the stiffnesses of all the traps are modulated synchronously.
+However, this is not possible because all of the particles align on the laser beam optical axis leading to extremely unstable situation induced by the particle repulsion and by radiation pressure which pushes the particles out of the trap center.
+To circumvent this problem, we consider $N$ traps, each containing one particle and the stiffnesses of all the traps are modulated synchronously.
 The position of each particle is measured from the center of its own trap.
 If the particles were noninteracting, this would correctly mimic the system of $N$ independent particles in a single switching trap.
-In our system, we consider four such traps, each containing one silica bead (with radius $a = \SI{1}{\micro\meter} \pm 5\%$), trapped in water on the corners of a square of side $l = \SI{6}{\micro\meter}$ by a laser beam (wavelength \SI{532}{\nano\meter}) which is periodically moved on each of the four corners by two Acousto-Optic Deflectors (AOD) -- see Fig.~\ref{fig:enter-label}.
-The total round trip time of the laser to visit the four points is about \SI{1}{\milli\second} for the full round trip.
+In our system, we consider four such traps, each containing one silica bead (with radius $a = \SI{1}{\micro\meter} \pm 5\%$), trapped in water on the corners of a square of side $l = \SI{6}{\micro\meter}$ by a laser beam (wavelength \SI{532}{\nano\meter}) which is periodically moved on each of the four corners by two Acousto-Optic Deflectors (AOD) -- see Fig.~\ref{fig:enter-label}. {Note that, although the trap centers are $\SI{6}{\micro\meter}$ apart, the fluctuations of each bead brings them to almost collide several times during the experiment.} The total round trip time of the laser to visit the four points is about \SI{1}{\milli\second} for the full round trip.
 The moving laser beam is focused by an oil-immersion objective (HCX PL.
-APO $63\times$/$0.6$-$1.4$) inside a $\SI{200}{\micro\meter}$ thick cell, which contains the solution of the beads.
+APO $63\times$/$0.6$-$1.4$) inside {a cell filled with a water-bead solution.
+The cell has dimensions $10\times$\SI{10}{\milli\meter}$^2$ and thickness \SI{250}{\micro\meter}.
+It is connected to a reservoir which contains the largest number of beads dispersed (during sample preparation) in bidistilled water at low concentration. }